CandyZack/czdatastore/README.md

 ## File Structure

-"source_code.py" :  is the source code of the Flask app.<br> It handles API calls and saving data of Python Dictionary in Persistence File.
+"source_code.py" :  is the source code of the Flask app.
+		    It handles API calls and saving data of Python Dictionary in Persistence File.

 "cli.py"         :  is the python source code for CLI.

 ## Deployment